KDMG/RulesRepair/README.md

 poetry run python pareto_explorer/app.py
 ```

-To reproduce the exact qualitative evaluation reported in our paper, the required files and detailed instructions are provided in the [qualitative](https://github.com/KDMG/RulesRepair/tree/main/evaluation/qualitative) folder
+To reproduce the exact qualitative evaluation reported in our paper, the required files and detailed instructions are provided in the [qualitative](https://github.com/KDMG/RulesRepair/tree/main/evaluation/qualitative) folder.

 ## Contact